ClementNerma/Rave/docs/cooking.md

 All examples in this book will be given for the Linux platform, but they work the same way on Windows, Mac OS and other systems.

+### The toolchain's point

+Through this book, we will take a large example to understand all of the toolchain's points.
+We consider being a developer/society who wants to make a 2D MMORPG.
+In order to target a large audience, we want to make a desktop application which runs on Windows, Mac OS and Linux ; a mobile application for Android and iOS ; and finally a web application to run the game inside the browser, as it is lightweight.

+Because of the game being an MMO, we will also have to make a web server.

+If we decided to make this program without Rave, the simplest, viable solution would be to make desktop applications using Java (as it is cross-plaform).
+The Android application would also be written in Java, with major changes though, because the structure of an Android application is different from a desktop one.
+The iOS application would be made in Swift and the web application in either in JavaScript or TypeScript.
+This makes, at least, 3 different languages.

+Add to it the fact that each platform has its own API to handle network connections, visuals, touchscreen, etc., and that quickly becomes hard to develop and maintain.
+Also, if we wish to add a feature to our game, we may have to update the 4 applications at once.

+We will see in this book how Rave with Raven can help us with this complex situation.
+The last chapter will be about building such an application and deploying it.

 ## Compiling

 ### What is compilation?